offscale/liboffkv/README.md

         	Compare and set operation.<br>
 			If the key does not exist and version equals 0 creates it.<br>
             Throws an exception if preceding entry does not exist.<br>
-			If the key exists and its version equals to specified one updates value.
+			If the key exists and its version equals to specified one updates the value.
 			Otherwise does nothing.
         </td>
     </tr>